 Approve Bylaws Amendments – Included in meeting packet.
 Jason Ray

 Jason mentioned that updating the bylaws was discussed at our last meeting.
 The executive committee has already reviewed the amendments and has approved for them to be given to the full board.
-Jason stated further that the bylaws have not been updated since 2019 and the main purpose of this update is to expand the size of the executive committee and clean up some language.
-Now that the executive committee is meeting monthly and handling more of the approving of contracts, approving loans, and more day-to-day activities, it is necessary to expand the number of members on the committee to ensure we are able to have a quorum.
+Jason stated further that the bylaws have not been updated since 2019 and the main purpose of this update is to expand the size of the Executive Committee and clean up some language.
+Now that the executive committee is meeting monthly and handling more of the approving of contracts, approving loans, and more day-to-day activities, it makes sense to expand the representation on the committee.
 Jason then briefly summarized the amendments as follows.

 Page 2 Clarifies who is a voting member and the language regarding designees.

-Section 3.12 Clarifies that governmental agencies can appoint their own board designees.
+Section 3.12 Clarifies that non-governmental agencies can appoint their own board designees.

 Page 3 We have shortened the language.